 Protect images from copyright theft

-Unfortunately, protecting website images from copyright theft is almost impossible.
-By its nature, the web is an open platform for sharing content.
-Once an image has been received by a persons browser, it exists in their browser cache and there are ways to access it.
+By its nature, the web is an open platform, making it almost impossible to totally prevent your images from being saved by a visitor.
+Once an image has been received by a users browser, it exists in their browser cache and can be accessed.

 Scraping is a technique performed by bots to go through a website page by page and save information from it.
 To protect your images from being scraped by a bot, identify the bots and block them from accessing your files.